How to Hide the App & Browser Control Section in Windows 11 Security

 What happens when done?

-Once you apply these changes, the App & browser control menu will either disappear from the Windows Security app or reappear, depending on the option you chose.
+After you make these changes, the App & browser control menu will either disappear from the Windows Security app or reappear, depending on which option you chose.
 This does not disable the protection itself; it only hides the settings menu from the user interface.

 Hide or Show via Group Policy